Our Most Frequently Asked Questions

 Nuimo is delivered with a magnetic backplate.
 To turn Nuimo on, gently pull apart the magnetic backplate and Nuimo device.
 On the back of Nuimo you will see an on/off switched labeled with “O/I” - gently slide this switch to the 'I' position to turn Nuimo on.
 You will know Nuimo is on when you see three LED dots appear on the top surface.
 As soon as you see these dots become a bluetooth symbol, then Nuimo is ready to pair.

 The blinking bluetooth sign means that Nuimo is ready to pair to your phone and devices.
-In the OS X, iOS or Android app you should be able to connect to your Nuimo.
-Once your Nuimo is successfully connected to the OS X, iOS or Android app you will see a check symbol.
+In iOS app you should be able to connect to your Nuimo.
+Once your Nuimo is successfully connected to the iOS app you will see a check symbol.
 Please also check that you have your Bluetooth activated on your smartphone or computer.

 You can check out our quick start guide for Nuimo here.